Additive C*-categories and K-theory: Functors on the orbit category

 is an equivalence. \item If every member of $\cF$ is $K$-amenable, then

 is an equivalence. \end{enumerate} \end{prop}

 {The main difficulty in the construction of the transformation $c$ is that its domain and target are constructed in very different manners.
-In fact, the domain of $c$ is given by an $\infty$-categorical theoretic left Kan extension functor, while the target is given by an explicit one-categorical construction. } {Before we start the {actual} proof of Proposition~\ref{oiqrjgpoiregreewegegw} we {therefore} prove two intermediate assertions.} {The main outcome is Lemma \ref{qeroighwoiegwergwergwregwerg} providing a one-categorical model of the $\infty$-categorical left Kan extension $j^{G}_{!}(\ell_{BG}( \bD))$.}
+In fact, the domain of $c$ is given by an $\infty$-categorical left Kan extension functor, while the target is given by an explicit one-categorical construction. } {Before we start the {actual} proof of Proposition~\ref{oiqrjgpoiregreewegegw} we {therefore} prove two intermediate assertions.} {The main outcome is Lemma \ref{qeroighwoiegwergwergwregwerg} providing a one-categorical model of the $\infty$-categorical left Kan extension $j^{G}_{!}(\ell_{BG}( \bD))$.
+The idea is, of course, to relate the $\infty$-categorical construction with the version of \eqref{eq_defn_functor_reduced_orbit} with the reduced crossed product replaced by the maximal one. }

 We let $G'$ be a second copy of $G$.
 Then we can form the functor $\phi\colon G\Orb\to \Fun(BG',\Set)$ which sends $S$ in $G\Orb$ to $S$ considered as a $G'$-set. {Using the exponential law we interpret $\phi$ as a functor }{We consider the group $G$ as an object $\tilde G$} in $\Fun(BG \times BG',\Set)$, where $G'$-action is the right-action and the $G$-action is the left action on $\tilde G$.